 6. Exercise regularly

 It is relatively simple to understand how exercise impacts sleep.
 Just like any strenuous physical activity, exercise works up our muscles and tears down tissues causing maximum exhaustion.
-Since most growth and tissue repair occurs during sleep, the body will naturally go in deep slumber for this purpose.
+Since most growth and tissue repair occur during sleep, the body will naturally go into a deep slumber for this purpose.
 It also allows you to wake up feeling healthy and energized for the day.
 As such, regular exercise can help you establish a healthy sleep-wake pattern that eliminates any insomnia symptoms.